vovasevruk/ShaurMap/README.md

 ShaurMap

 Hello and welcome to ShaurMap page.
-ShaurMap - IOS app that helps you navigate throw all places in Belarus which do serve Shaurma in their restaurants.
-So far you can open up app and look throw catalog of restaurants and go to restaurant own page to look for map, menu, business hours and etc. Now it's offline, but tommorow I'm planning to add a Server-side.
+ShaurMap - IOS app that helps you navigate through all places in Belarus which do serve Shaurma in their restaurants.
+So far you can open up app and look through catalog of restaurants and go to restaurant own page to look for map, menu and etc.

-Update: I'm still in progress, planning to finish the app at the end of week (26-27 of February).
+Update 25-02: Added GoogleMapsApi for displaying location in Restaurant page.
+Update 27-02: Added server side.
+I'm storing my restaurant in Firebase Database and also I'm using Firebase Storage to store images.

 Thanks for your time, Vova Seuruk